Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Key observations

 The number of patients in China increased significantly, rising from approximately 260,000 to 619,000 (30.8%), representing a growth rate of 137.5%.
-For the first time, China surpassed Japan, which had long held the leading position.
-Japan had 600,000 patients (29.8%), with a difference of only 19,000 patients compared to China, indicating a very narrow gap between the two countries.
-Taiwan ranked third with 186,000 patients (9.2%), showing a growth rate of 122.5%.
-Together, China and Japan accounted for 60.6% of the total number of patients.
-Including Taiwan, the three East Asian regions together accounted for nearly 70%, demonstrating a highly concentrated distribution.
+For the first time, China surpassed Japan, which had long held the top position.
+Japan had 600,000 patients (29.8%), with a gap of only 19,000 patients between the two countries, indicating a very narrow difference.
+Taiwan, China, ranked third with 186,000 patients (9.2%), showing a growth rate of 122.5%.
+Together, China and Japan accounted for 60.6% of the total number of patients, and when Taiwan was included, the three East Asian regions accounted for nearly 70%, demonstrating a highly concentrated distribution.

-It is worth noting that there has been a fundamental change in the structure of medical specialties in Russia: whereas internal medicine and general check-ups used to be the most popular categories, in 2025 Dermatology for the first time ranked first (with 5,641 patients).
-Kazakhstan, on the other hand, maintained its traditional distribution (internal medicine: 7,741 patients > general check-ups: 5,416 patients > Dermatology: 1,736 patients), and its growth rate of only 4.9% was the lowest among the top 15 countries.
+It is worth noting that there has been a fundamental change in the structure of medical consultations in Russia: whereas internal medicine and general check-ups used to dominate, in 2025 Dermatology for the first time ranked first (with 5,641 consultations).
+Kazakhstan, on the other hand, maintained its traditional pattern (internal medicine with 7,741 consultations > general check-ups with 5,416 consultations > Dermatology with 1,736 consultations), and its growth rate of only 4.9% was the lowest among the top 15 countries.

 III.
 Department of consultation: Dermatology stands out prominently, with cosmetic medical treatments accounting for 70% of the total.

-Number of patients in major treatment areas (in ten thousand people)
+Number of patients in major treatment categories (in ten thousand)

 Year-on-year growth rates (%) for various categories from 2024 to 2025